Harnessing the power of gratuities and mobile payments to improve workers’ livelihoods at apparel factories worldwide

 We encourage engagement and repeated generoristy by offering the option of becoming tip4good members by registering and downloading our mobile app.
 This allows members to enroll in our rewards program and earn points based on their frequency and amounts of gratuity payments, no matter which participating brand the garment was produced for.
 Points can be exchanged for a range of enticing rewards and confer status which can be displayed on the member’s social media.

 The question answers itself.
-Brands don’t pay the factory workers more because, most of the time, the brands aren’t the ones that actually pay the factory workers.
+Brands don’t pay the factory workers more because, almost always, the brands aren’t the ones that actually pay the factory workers.
 Brands almost never own factories.
 The brands pay the supplier (or a broker or a supplier outsources production to another supplier, etc.) and the supplier/factory must compete with other suppliers all over the world in order to win the brands’ business.
 This means it must produce the quality of garment the fashion brand requests at the lowest price per unit possible.
 The supplier pays the factory workers.
 So the supplier will have to pay the workers enough to comply with the country’s minimum wages and provide incentive for the worker to remain working, while at the same time ensuring their unit costs remain low enough to maintain their business with the brands.

 Gratuities are accumulated at a clearinghouse based on their respective QR code.
 That QR code account contains pertinent information such as the wage level, worker headcount associated with the account, other costs, as well as the disbursement threshold (i.e. 10% of workers’ monthly wage).
 Using a smart contract, the account disburses automatically once payment conditions are met and reaches the account numbers of the workers associated with that QR through digital wallets on their mobile phones or other applicable fully digital means.